stephendawsondev/ConsoleConnections/TESTING.md

 - Add a way to block a match and prevent matching with them in the future
 - Add a way to report a match (perhaps add reports to a new sheet)
 - Add more compatibility quiz questions
+- Notifications for new matches and new messages
+- Colour indications of when contact is allowed
+- Password encryption and hashing